China Internet Museum

 In 2005, Web2.0 changed the Internet.In this year, the number of Chinese Internet users exceeded 100 million, making China the country with the second largest netizen population after only the United States.
 A great number of users entered into the cyber world, and they need a new platform to cater for their needs and activities.
 At this time, a new network application model, Blog, as the most well-known Web 2.0 element, became an icon of this phase.

-Web 2.0 has overturned the traditional information production model of the Web 1.0 era, as it emphasizes more on peer-to-peer information exchange of focus munication.
+Web 2.0 has overturned the traditional information production model of the Web 1.0 era, as it emphasizes more on peer-to-peer information exchange of focus communication.
 Users as receivers of information are also creators of information, realizing information circulation of their own, which is a subversive creation.
 Blog was the epitome of this model.
-It pleted the subversion of traditional elite model of information production, and influenced an era of Internet development.
+It completed the subversion of traditional elite model of information production, and influenced an era of Internet development.

 The Web 2.0 concept, represented by the Blog, fueled the Internet development in China.
 While it was widely in use, it also gave rise to a series of new social things, such as Blog, RSS, WIKI, and SNS social network.